sdcondon/FlUnit/README.md

   public static Test WidgetThrowsOnNullArg => TestThat
     .Given(() => new Widget("widget1"))
     .When(widget => widget.TryProcess(null))
+    // Obviously, the difference between this and 'ThenReturns' is that the
+    // final parameter of the delegate is the thrown exception, not the return value.
     .ThenThrows((_, ex) => ex.ShouldBeOfType<ArgumentNullException>())
     .And((widget, _) => widget.HasProcessed.ShouldBeFalse());